p4ck493/ts-is/README.md

 is[$cmd].or[$cmd]();
 is[$cmd].not[$cmd]();

-$model = 'any model wich declare in pacakge by decorator';
+$model = 'any model wich declare in package by decorator';

 is[$model]();
 is[$model][$model]();